Frustrated Parents of Kids with Narrow Feet – What is Your Favorite Shoe Brand?

 When there is too much extra space inside the shoes, it allows for too much foot movement, and that constant friction and rubbing between the feet and the shoes can lead to blisters and other foot issues.

-Some parents make the common mistake of providing their kids with shoes that are too short, in order to reduce the extra space inside the shoes.
-You need to stop doing this since it will lead to your child developing blisters on the toes.
+Some parents make the common mistake of providing their kids with shoes that are too short to reduce the extra space inside the shoes.
+You need to stop doing this since it will lead to your child developing blisters on the toes and around the ankles.

 Now let’s take a look at the difference between a shoe that provides a pointier toe-box versus one with a rounder toe-box.
-Do you notice how the shoe on the first image has a rounder toe-box compared to the shoe on the second image?
+Do you notice how the shoe on the left has a rounder toe-box compared to the shoe on the right?
 These shoes are also the same length, but will fit very differently.